Miscellany

 Many DRA members have fond memories of 0-6-0 tank engine 30075, which spent some of the 2010 season operating the Meldon service on the Dartmoor Railway.
 30075 was constructed in 1960, a member of a class built in Croatia to an improved version of the wartime USATC S100 design.
 The class already had a relevance to our railway, as a member of the original USA-built batch, the former 30062, renumbered DS 234 in departmental service, operated at Meldon in the 1960s.

 Having visited other heritage railways after the DR, 30075 is now approaching the completion of an overhaul at the North Dorset Railway at the former Somerset & Dorset Railway station at Shillingstone* in Dorset.
-The locomotive is owned by Project 62, whose treasurer Pete Renaut happens to be a long-standing member of DRA.
+The locomotive is owned by Project 62, whose treasurer Pete Renaut is also a long-standing member of DRA.
 Pete's links to the Dartmoor Line go back to 1972, when he was a passenger on the last Okehampton-Exeter service in June whilst studying at Exeter University.

 [*Shillingstone fun fact; the renowned former Sri Lankan test cricketer Kumar Sangakkara played several matches for Shillingstone Cricket Club in 2024, presumably to the chagrin of several Dorset league division 3 bowlers]